 - Safety: Ensure the safety of all citizens and visitors who access our State waterways and lands.

-Note to all paddle craft users (kayaks, canoes, rowboats and paddle boards): USCG Navigation Rules require all vessels using coastal and inland waters of the United States to have a sound signal (whistle or horn) on board at all times.
+Note to all paddle craft users (kayaks, canoes, rowboats and paddle boards): USCG Navigation Rules require all vessels using coastal and inland waters of the United States to have a sound signal (whistle or horn) and a wearable life jacket for everyone on board at all times.
 (Every means of transportation on these waters is a “vessel” under USCG rules.)
 So please attach a whistle to your life jacket, the only other item required on paddle craft.
-DNREC's Office of Boating Safety also will provide you with an ID decal that you can place on the craft, so it can be returned to you, if lost.

-Remember to get your boat registration renewed if necessary and to check the date on your flares, and make sure you fire extinguisher is fully charged.
-All safety equipment must be on the vessel at the time of the Vessel Safety Check.
-If you have any questions on vessel checks, Bill Tower can be reached at 945-3423.
+Remember to get your boat registration renewed if necessary, check the date on your flares, and make sure you fire extinguisher is fully charged.